 The Aztec sun stone is a massive basalt rock that was used by the Aztec Empire to create a calendar system and depiction of the formation of the cosmos.
 Though some believe it was carved as early as 1250, most scientific dating of the rock narrows the timeframe down to 1502-1520.
-The actual stone now resides in the National Anthropology Museum in Mexico City, but you have your very own version with a new silver bar for sale.
+The actual stone now resides in the National Anthropology Museum in Mexico City, but you have your very own version with a new silver bar for sale from Golden State Mint (GSM).
 Today, 10 oz Silver Aztec Calendar Bars are available to you online at Silver.com.

-- Available to ship to you inside of individual flips or tubes of 10 bars!
+- Available to ship to you inside plastic bubble wrap or tubes of 10 bars!

 - Stunning format for the Aztec Calendar design!

 - Consists of Ten Troy ounces of .999 fine silver.

 - The symbols and characters of the Aztec sun stone feature on the obverse.

 - Cuauhtemoc is depicted in left-profile relief on the reverse.